 1. Your product is the protagonist of your story.

-Grab the nearest piece of marketing content – your last email campaign sent is a great place to start.
+First things first – grab the nearest piece of marketing content – your last email campaign sent is a great place to start.
 Count how many times you see the words “we” or “our.”
-Now count how many instances of the word “you” or “yours” appears.
+Next, count how many times the word “you” or “yours” appears.
 Hopefully, your copy is skewed towards the latter.
-But take a close look.
-Is the copy focused on your solution, its benefits, and its features?
-Who is the real main character in the storyline of this piece of content?
-If it’s not the intended recipient, here’s a reality check: they don’t care.
+But let’s take an even closer look.

 3. There’s a donkey in the room.